-Component Description (1) fn key Turns the embedded numeric keypad on and off when pressed in combination with the num lk key.
+Component Description (2) fn key Turns the embedded numeric keypad on and off when pressed in combination with the num lk key.
 NOTE: The embedded numeric keypad will not function while an external keyboard or numeric keypad is connected to the computer.
-(2) Embedded numeric keypad When the keypad is turned on, it can be used like an external numeric keypad.
+(5) Embedded numeric keypad When the keypad is turned on, it can be used like an external numeric keypad.
 Each key on the keypad performs the function indicated by the icon in the upper-right corner of the key.
-(3) num lk key Turns the embedded numeric keypad on and off when pressed in combination with the fn key.
-NOTE: The keypad function that is active when the computer is turned off is reinstated when the computer is turned back on.